wogud220/algorithm/README.md

 ## Problem 1)
-When is a graph a tree?
-For each of the following conditions, write either yes or no. If yes, prove it.
+A tree by definition means an undirected graph s.t. any two vertices are connected by exactly one path.
+For each of the following conditions, prove the given graphs are trees.
+If yes, prove it.
 If no, give a counter example.

 1) It has no cycles and has N nodes and N - 1 edges.
 2) It has N nodes and N - 1 edges and all the nodes are connected. i.e. you can get from node i to node j for any pair (i, j)